jackdewinter/pymarkdown/newdocs/src/quick-starts/fixing.md

 <!-- pyml enable code-block-style-->

-## Remaining Fix Mode Commands
+## Fix Mode Commands

-As noted above, the **fix** mode commands instruct PyMarkdown to automatically fix violations for rules that support **autofix**.
-These commands use the same format and infrastructure as the **scan** mode commands described in the scanning mode [Quick-Start document](./scanning.md).
-In practice, you can take any **scan** command and replace the argument `scan` with the argument `fix` without changing anything else.
-This was explicitly done to keep the **scan** mode interface and the **fix** mode interface aligned with each other.
+The **fix** mode commands automatically fix any Rule Failures for Rule Plugins that support the **autofix** capability.
+They:

+- use the same options and arguments as **scan** mode commands
+- differ only in the subcommand name: `scan` vs `fix`

-For example, the following command scans the file `sample.md` and applies any fixes supplied by rules that support **autofix**:
+In practice, you can take any scan command and replace `scan` with `fix`.
+For example, the following command applies available fixes to the file `sample.md`:

 <!-- pyml disable code-block-style-->
 === "Global Python Install"